What is CommandCenter?

 Let's consider the loan sanction process.
 If the state "waiting for pre-approval" has two transitions—"incomplete information" and "exceeds approval limit"—the application (record) will follow the transitions in the listed order.
 If you want to reorder them, you can drag and drop the transitions to the desired order of execution.

-Specify deadline for the process
+Specify deadline for the journey

 Setting a deadline allows you to see the number of records that reach the completion state and take remedial actions on the ones that are stalled at a particular state.